v-kirilov/Blockchain/BlackJack/README.md

 It is important to keep in mind that the user will have 10 blocks of time to finish his bet.
 If user is satisfied with his hand, he can call the `finishBet` function that will transfer the state into one that will finish the game.
 At that point if the dealer has less than 16 the contract will call the `dealerHit` function to get another random number for a card.
+A new hand will be created and time will be updated and restarted.
  The player must call the `getHandFromHit` function so that the new state is updated , and after that he can call the `finishBet` function again.
 If the player is not satisfied with his hand, he can call the `playerHit` function and follow the same logic.

 Upon finishing the bet the contract will calculate the corresponding outcome and transfer the winnings in BUSDC.

-At any point the user can decide to withdraw his ETH from the contrcat if he is not participating in any hand.
+At any point the user can decide to withdraw his ETH from the contrcat, if he is not participating in any hand.